control8r/midimonster-knowledge-base/source/index.rst

 Contributing
 ------------

-   If you like **MIDIMonster** and have found a usecase for it, we would be happy if you could share your experience and knowledge here.
+   If you like **MIDIMonster** and have found a usecase for it, we would be happy if you could share your experience and knowledge here!

-   To do so, go to our `Github repository <https://github.com/control8r/midimonster-knowledge-base>`_ and add some documentation about your solution.
+   Just create an article in our `Github repository <https://github.com/control8r/midimonster-knowledge-base>`_ and tell us all about your adventures and ideas!

 .. toctree::
    :caption: General